iamrehman16/FrontendMiniProjects/README.md

 Autonomous writing text effect with adjustable typing speed.
 ### 32. Password Generator
 A customized password generator that generates password of desired length and characters,symbols,numbers chosen by user.
+### 33. Animated Countdown
+An animated and kinetic countdown that can be replayed as many times as user wants.

 ## Contributing